mo7amedaliEbaid/dart-flutter-interview-questions-preparation/extra.md

 - 57.Define spacer widget?

 In Flutter, the Spacer widget is a flexible widget that takes up available space within a Row, Column, or Flex layout.
-It is commonly used to create vertical or horizontal space between other widgets, or to distribute available space between multiple widgets.
+It is commonly used to create vertical or horizontal space between other widgets, or to distribute available space between multiple widgets

-Looking for remote developer job at US companies?
-Work at Fortune 500 companies and fast-scaling startups from the comfort of your home

 - 1.Tell me about Flutter Provider.